FTC sues to block $8.5 billion merger of Coach and Michael Kors owners

 "With the goal to become a serial acquirer, Tapestry seeks to acquire Capri to further entrench its stronghold in the fashion industry," Henry Liu, director of the FTC's Bureau of Competition, stated.
 "This deal threatens to deprive consumers of the competition for affordable handbags, while hourly workers stand to lose the benefits of higher wages and more favorable workplace conditions."

-Tapestry rejected the FTC's stance, saying the agency does not understand either the marketplace or the way people shop.
+Tapestry rejected the FTC's stance, saying the agency understands neither the marketplace nor how people shop.

 "The bottom line is that Tapestry and Capri face competitive pressures from both lower- and higher-priced products.
 In bringing this case, the FTC has chosen to ignore the reality of today's dynamic and expanding $200 billion global luxury industry," the company said in a statement.